Dwarven/PushMeBaby/README.md

 aps_development5.cer
 ```

-2. Guaranteed keychain has the corresponding private keys in your Mac.
+2. Verify that the local keychain has the corresponding certificates and private keys on your Mac.
 3. Run!

 ***Enjoy~!***